Technical overview

 In 2012, the data independent acquisition strategy known as SWATH-MS was published for the first time.5 With SWATH DIA, all ionizable precursors are analyzed by MS/MS regardless of abundance or other criteria.
 This results in greater reproducibility arising from a complete data set containing fragment data for all precursor ions.
 Although SWATH DIA was originally used for proteomics experiments, the workflow has been adopted for a wide variety of other applications, including metabolomics, environmental screening, food testing, forensics, and pharmaceutical analysis .6 With SWATH DIA, wider precursor selection windows are used for MS/MS that can allow multiple compounds through simultaneously.
 These windows are stepped across the entire precursor mass range such that all precursor masses are fragmented for every cycle.
 Compared with DDA, MS/MS spectra generated through SWATH DIA tend to be more complex.
 The use of variable window widths further increases the selectivity of SWATH DIA.
 With variable windows, the width of each precursor window is adjusted according to the density of the precursor ions present within that mass range.
 Very narrow windows are used where precursor ion density is greatest and wider windows are used where precursor ions are more sparsely populated.
 The increased selectivity and specificity can profoundly improve the quality of the resulting data.
 The precursor isolation window widths typically range from 2-50 Da (or wider).
 Even when two or more compounds fall within a SWATH DIA precursor isolation window, and have similar elution times, deconvolution of the MS/MS is usually possible by techniques based on LC profile correlation.
 However, when two or more compounds fall within the same precursor isolation window and have identical elution times, the deconvolution of the fragmentation signals is not possible.
 One solution was to design the SWATH DIA precursor isolation windows such that each internal standard had its own narrow isolation window.
 However, this made the method very specific to the compounds being measured.
 Adding new compounds to this method would require additional work, which negates one of the key benefits of SWATH acquisition, in that it is a generic and easy-to-set-up method.
 These issues can be compounded when chromatography is shortened to gain higher throughput.
 This would require using MS methods with lower overall acquisition times.

 HT analytical methods are limited by the sampling rate of the MS instrument and the occurrence of signal interferences.
 Short duty cycle times are required to ensure that there are enough data points sampled for each chromatographic peak to provide accurate quantitation.
 To achieve this with fast gradients, DIA methods would have to sacrifice selectivity by using wider DIA isolation windows, or sensitivity by limiting the individual DIA window MS/MS scan times.
 Both factors can impact the accuracy of the quantitation and identification of peptides and proteins.
-These needs and challenges led to the development of an alternative DIA technique called Scanning SWATH acquisition.7,8 Scanning SWATH acquisition continuously scans the quadrupole along the mass range, rather than in discrete steps as with SWATH DIA.
+These needs and challenges led to the development of an alternative DIA technique referred to previously as Scanning SWATH acquisition.7,8 Scanning SWATH acquisition continuously scans the quadrupole along the mass range, rather than in discrete steps as with SWATH DIA.
 Ion events are recorded along each TOF pulse in a synchronized fashion as Q1 is ramped.
 This way, every ion event is characterized by 3 independent coordinates: m/z, LC retention time, and the position of the Q1 window.
 The Q1 dimension provides information used to identify fragment ions by correlating their appearance/disappearance with the presence of a precursor in the Q1 isolation window at a given point in time.
 Additionally, this Q1 dimension from Scanning SWATH acquisition distinguishes precursor signal from any interfering signal at the same m/z that came from internal fragments, adducts or losses occurring at low collision energy, thereby resulting in cleaner spectra than with simple MS1 scans.
 However, the requirements to improve sensitivity and run faster remained.

 Quadrupole time-of flight (QTOF) instruments most commonly use the orthogonal injection of ions coming from a quadrupole collision cell into the flight tube region, because this configuration maximizes TOF resolution, mass accuracy, and sensitivity for an entire spectrum without the need for scanning.
 This type of ion pulsing, however, suffers from a relatively low duty cycle (Figure 3a).
 Typically, only 5-25% of ions are ejected with each pulse of the accelerator, depending on the geometry and m/z range.
 This is not typically needed in the MS1 dimension, since the ion currents generated by modern sources (such as the Turbo V ion source) and transmitted by modern ion capture technology (such as the QJet ion guide), need to be reduced to prevent saturation and to protect the longevity of TOF MS detectors.
 In the MS/MS dimension, however, an improvement in the duty cycle can lead to significant gains in sensitivity.